 The police will conduct a "Safe and Well" check for ALL children/young people reported missing as soon as possible and within 24 hours after their return.
 The Safe and Well check is an immediate check that the child has been seen and assessed for any medical treatment etc.

 If a child/young person's absence comes within this protocol, the senior residential manager on duty within the home or the duty officer, in consultation with the social worker, police, carers and parents (where appropriate) should commence contingency planning for when the child/young person is located.
 Such plans will include:

-- The Return interview (see sections 2.8 and 2.9 above) which must take place within 72 hrs, of the child/young person returning.
+- The Return interview (see Section 2.8, Return Home Interview and Section 2.9, Revise the Child's Plan) which must take place within 72 hrs, of the child/young person returning.
 The Social worker should determine the most appropriate way to ensure the child/young person is listened to; decide where the interview should occur and who should carry this out.
 The timing for the interview may vary from child/young person depending on the circumstances at the time, discretion should be used and reason for any delay clearly recorded;

 - Giving the child/young person the opportunity to speak with someone independent of direct involvement, this person maybe an advocate or a social worker/police officer not directly involved with the child/young person or responsible person trusted by the child/young person.
 Ensuring that the child/young person is aware of his/her rights and access to an advocate;